 Also, ground or crushed chili peppers are added to make it hotter.
 So I guess you can say that aguachile is a Mexican dish while ceviche is Latin American.

 Whether it’s ceviche or aguachile, I’m pretty sure you will love them both.

-Next time you see any of these delicacies in a restaurant, don’t hesitate to try them along with a cold beer.
+Next time you see any of these delicacies in a restaurant, don’t hesitate to try them with a cold beer.
 Salud!